FernCanCode/FernCanCode/README.md

   • Current Primary Projects:

      Working with NumPy, Pandas, matplotlib on various data sets to improve fluency with those libraries.
-[LINK TO REPO COMING SOON™]
      Working on an Android app that uses Google Maps API.
 Main purpose is to improve knowledge of how to use APIs as well as improve
      Android app dev knowledge.
-[LINK TO REPO COMING SOON™]

-  • Current Side Project:
+  • Current Side Projects:

     Setting up Kali NetHunter on Android Mobile Device running LineageOS Experimenting with Pen-testing using a smart phone.
-    Learning the basics about Networks and how to intercept and understand information sent across WiFi networks.
+    Learning the basics about Networks and how to intercept and understand information sent across WiFi networks (Legally with consent).